-We have applied to list our common stock on the Nasdaq Global Market under the symbol "SNTA."
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "SNTA."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no market for our common stock.
 Future sales of substantial amounts of our common stock in the public market could adversely affect market prices prevailing from time to time.
 Furthermore, because only a limited number of shares will be available for sale shortly after this offering due to existing contractual and legal restrictions on resale as described below, there may be sales of substantial amounts of our common stock in the public market after the restrictions lapse.
 This may adversely affect the prevailing market price and our ability to raise equity capital in the future.